craig8196/the-river-protocol/PROTOCOL.md

 The details.
 Onwaaaard!

+## Overview
+The River Protocol (TRiP) is intended to be a flexible protocol that allows for the easy building of custom protocols.
+TRiP is designed to be abstracted with security by default.
+TRiP is designed to allow for different types of communication.
+Hopefully you find TRiP useful for your application.
+Enjoy!

 ## Definitions and Terms
 **packet:** Raw data transmitted, including IP, UDP, and other headers.
 **segment**: Raw data once non-TRiP headers are stripped.